-Description of Master's level according to the descriptors of the Qualifications Framework for the European Higher Education Area (Dublin descriptors) Intended learning outcomes of the Research Master's Programme in Archaeology In order to successfully complete the Research Master's programme in Archaeology, students must: 1.
+Description of Master's level according to the descriptors of the Qualifications Framework for the European Higher Education Area (Dublin descriptors) Intended learning outcomes of the Research Master's Programme in Archaeology In order to successfully complete the Research Master's programme in Archaeology, students: 1.
 Knowledge and Understanding Students have demonstrable knowledge and understanding that is founded upon and extends and/or enhances that typically associated with Bachelor's level, and that provides a basis or opportunity for originality in developing and/or applying ideas, often within a research context 1.1 have a thorough and up-to-date knowledge of at least one branch of the discipline.
 1.2 be able to grasp the development and structure of the discipline and the relationship between its various branches.
 1.3 have knowledge and understanding of the research methods and theories currently used in archaeology.
 1.4 show awareness of current contextual, ecological, quantitative, spatial and scientific methods of analysis in archaeology.
 1.5 have knowledge and understanding of the meaning and function of artefacts, including the built environment, ecofacts and landscapes in their historical and contemporary context.
 1.6. have knowledge and understanding of the role and relevance of archaeology in present-day society.
 2. Applying knowledge and understanding Students can apply their knowledge, understanding and problem-solving abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study 2.1 have the skills to apply contextual, ecological, quantitative, spatial and scientific methods of analysis when conducting independent research.
 2.2 have the skills to apply research results in order to develop advanced ideas and practical applications.
-2.3 successfully, and in collaboration with others, perform a responsible task relating to the organization and administration of research seminars and/or a workshop.
+2.3 successfully, and in collaboration with others, perform a responsible task relating to the organization and administration of research seminars or a workshop.
+2.4 have the skills to combine datasets, to integrate methodologies and to reflect about differences between disciplinary traditions in the humanities and the sciences.